 Each year, one Regensburg-based doctoral researcher may spend up to five months as an IES Visiting Student Researcher as part of the program.
 IES offers Visiting Student Researchers a workspace, the opportunity to engage with its outstanding network of collaborating scholars, and access to library and research facilities offered by UC Berkeley.
 Visiting researchers are expected to participate actively in research-related events at IES.
 Information on applying to IES is available here.

 In 2019/20, Verena Baier (American Studies, UR) visited Berkeley as part of the doctoral exchange program.
 She managed to conduct an impressive amount of archival research and field research on the Nicaraguan solidarity movement of the 1980s before her stay was disrupted by the COVID pandemic.
+You can read more about her experiences on the blog-journal of the ScienceCampus Frictions.

 Eva-Maria Walther (Graduate School for East and Southeast European Studies, UR) received the award for 2020/21, but owing to the COVID pandemic could not travel to the US.